xanpj/postit-js-extensions/README.md

 ```

 ### Manual install
 Drag the folders of your chosen modules from this `lib/features/` directory into your project's `lib/features/` folder.
+Ensure you also drag any dependencies if necessary.

 Your project needs to be a [**diagram-js**](https://github.com/bpmn-io/diagram-js) based projects i.e. [**bpmn-js**](https://github.com/bpmn-io/bpmn-js), [**postit-js**](https://github.com/pinussilvestrus/postit-js) etc.

 Import the modules in your modeler.js (or the place where you add your modules)